Rebuilding America’s Aging Infrastructure: “We’re all in.”

 As our nation sets about rebuilding our infrastructure and restoring our resilience, plastic will play an outsized role.
 America’s plastic makers are all in.

-Continue to visit From Single Use to ReuseSM to learn more about how plastic makers and manufacturing will be critical to building back better while helping our nation tackle big issues such as climate change.
+Continue to visit America’s Plastic Makers: Making Sustainable ChangeSM to learn more about how plastic makers and manufacturing will be critical to building back better while helping our nation tackle big issues such as climate change.

 Progress in action